junh1024/junh1024-Documents/Audio/Surround/Ambisonics - Reusing Effects.md

 This is actually a Ambisonic compressor with the trigger as the W channel, which means L in surround.
 It's actually not that much of a step down from a certain surround compressor I used in the past where L&R are the trigger channels only. (if you so wanted, you can make a mono downmix and send that to the 1st channel of the compressor).
 Also it only works on a square number of channels such as 16.
 Also it's limited to short-term compression.
 10/10 would misuse again.

 In my experience, although channel linking theoretically preserves the image, the opposite is true in practice.
-This is because rhythm,usually mono, triggers the compressor, so as the signal is turned down, the rhythm is still more prominent, leading to a reduction in perceieved width.
+This is because rhythm, usually mono, triggers the compressor, so as the signal is turned down, the rhythm is still more prominent, leading to a reduction in perceived width.
 Therefore In surround, multi-mono safe.
-In ambisonics  multi-mono unsafe.
+In ambisonics, multi-mono unsafe (because adjusting each channel by different amounts will result in unpredictable imaging & behaviour).

+### Distortion
+Distortion is a special case of compression.
+You can build distortion with any compressor if you set the attack & release to 0ms and a high ratio.

+As with compression, adapting Ambisonics compressor to surround or vice versa, an important point is the trigger channel(s) and channel link, so before you do this, please do testing to make sure the behaviour and sound is what you want.

+### Limiter, distortion, and exciter

+Limiting is basically compression but with high ratio and short time constants, and maybe lookahead.
+Distortion is compression with high ratio and instant time constants Exciting is distortion but multiband.
+Usually for high frequencies, but can also be used lower frequencies.
+I've tried using this trick in stereo, but not in multichannel.
+MultiBandCompressor

 ### Pitch shifting
 Pitch shifting is a hugely complex effect and you can find more on how it works [here]().
 As with surround, the decisions must be synchronized across all channels.
 Even though you might think that the plugin is doing the same thing across all channels, the reality is that it's making slightly different decisions because each channel is different, leading to small misalignments = distorted imaging when played back.
 Therefore, you need to use a dedicated multichannel pitch shifter like [zplane Elastique](https://products.zplane.de/products/elastiquepitch) , which supports 16ch.
-There is a free one, but it's misaligned so not relevant. multi-mono unsafe.
+There is a free one, but it's misaligned so not relevant. multi-mono extremely unsafe for both.

 # Denoising